 |Martha's Bloomers, a home and garden shop, opened in 2000.
 I assume this giant teapot was built then or slightly thereafter. [map]|

 This Maine Kettle was located at the Johnson Hall Museum.
 It seemed to be a twin or a replica of the Boston kettle.
-There was an inscription on the side of this one with volume ("227 gallons") which is the same as that of the kettle above.
+There was an inscription on the side of this one with the volume, "227 gallons", which is the same as that of the kettle above.
 The kettle was removed by 2016.
 It is currently in storage in the basement.
 There are plans to restore it.

 |Tea Cups Ride